bgrasmo/note-to-self/javascript-basics.md

 console.log(b); // Still 21
 ```
 # The math library
 Javascript has a math library built in with more useful functions.
-Search for ```mdn javascript math``` for the documentation: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math
+Search for ```mdn math``` for the documentation: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math

 ```javascript
 // Find the smallest value